 How does FIDO authentication work?

 FIDO uses public-key cryptography to provide secure and convenient authentication technologies.
-For every online account that uses FIDO, there is a public and private key that enable services to validate the identity of users.
+For every online account that uses FIDO, there is a public and private key that enables services to validate the identity of users.

 When the user signs up with a FIDO-enabled service, the following happens: